Greater Cambridge Local Plan Issues & Options 2020

 Greenfield

 Residential development of circa 80 no. dwellings, including a significant proportion of single storey dwellings suitable for those aged 55 and over as well as those with or supporting someone with a disability, with associated site infrastructure and public open space.
-SSU 2025 update: Promoter suggesting site cold also be developed as part of a comprehensive development alongside another adjacent site (Land At Fleam End Farm, High Ditch Road, Fen Ditton; ref 200756)
+SSU 2025 update: Promoter suggesting site could also be developed as part of a comprehensive development alongside another adjacent site (Land At Fleam End Farm, High Ditch Road, Fen Ditton; ref 200756)

 As detailed in the Demographic Report provided at Appendix 4, there is a significant ageing population in Fen Ditton and the immediate area, with 68% of the population growth in the local area in the next 5 years being in the 55 and over age category (compared to a District average of 62%).
 The provision of specialist accommodation for older people allows people to downsize while remaining in the local area and close to friends and family.
 New family housing also comes to the market as a result, reducing the pressure to provide additional family housing sites in the local area.
 The proposed development could also make a significant contribution towards affordable housing provision in a relatively expensive area with a high housing need.
 The site's proximity to the City and Cambridge North Station will encourage the use of sustainable forms of transport as a viable alternative to the use of private motor cars.
 Public open space will be provided for the enjoyment of both new and existing residents, and it will be possible to deliver net biodiversity gains compared to the current intensive agricultural use through the provision of green infrastructure, wildlife corridors and dedicated ecology areas.